-With Big Cat Rescue just down the road and the CaM family living in the area, we are all very familiar with the busy roadway and horrible drivers (sorry Tampa, but it’s the truth).
-With the woman’s car housing the kitten stow-away in a turn lane, the trio had to be very careful that they were not putting themselves in danger while dodging the cars.
+The woman’s car housing the kitten stow-away was now parked in a turn lane.
+But the trio had to be very careful that they were not putting themselves in danger while dodging the cars.
 They were also concerned that the frightened kitten would bolt back out into traffic.

 You can hear Jen warn Chris that “If he runs out, I’m going to drop your camera Chris, and grab him.
 So FYI!”

-They searched for a mother cat and signs of any other kittens but weren’t able to find anything.
-Chris went back later that night to continue looking after traffic died down and will continue to do so for the next few days.
-So far, there are no signs of her family in the area.
+They searched for signs of a mother cat or other kittens but weren’t able to find anything.
+Chris went back later that night to continue looking after traffic died down.
+He will continue to do so for the next few days.
+But so far, there are no signs of her family in the area.

 For now, Chris brought the little girl back to the CaM household to foster.
 We set up the outdoor “kitten halfway house” until she could be checked out by a vet.
 With Marm being FIV+, our first priority is to ensure he is not exposed to any diseases or viruses that could affect his compromised immune system.

-Due to her misadventures dodging traffic and an adorable little zig-zag pattern of coloring on her nose, Jess named her “Zig Zag” or “Ziggy” since it seems we always default to a nickname right away.
+Due to her misadventures dodging traffic and an adorable little zig-zag pattern of coloring on her nose, Jess named her “Zig Zag”.

 However, upon closer inspection it looks like although little Zig Zag has no wounds from her ordeal, she does have ringworm.
 We began treating her for that right away and with the help of the amazing St. Francis Society Animal Rescue foster team, should have her fixed up in no time.